Victor Jones (British Army officer)

 Lieutenant Colonel Victor Harry Jones OBE (b.
 1898) was a British intelligence officer and "visual deception" expert during the Second World War.
-First serving with the 14th/20th King's Hussars in the First World War, he made a name for himself during the North African Campaign of the Second World War by using dummy tanks (and other fake vehicles) to mislead the enemy.
+First serving with the 14th/20th King's Hussars in the First World War, he made a name for himself during the North African campaign of the Second World War by using dummy tanks (and other fake vehicles) to mislead the enemy.
 In 1941 he was transferred to A Force in Cairo, under Dudley Clarke, to continue deception operations on a larger scale.

 Biography

 Jones was born in Manila on 7 April 1898 to Harry Davis Campbell Jones.
 He and his brother, Jack, attended The Grange school in Crowborough, Sussex.
 On 11 July 1921, he married Emily Charlotte Thomson in Brompton, London.
 Amongst their children was the racehorse owner Harry Thomson Jones.

 The first military record of Jones is a posting to the 14th/20th King's Hussars.
-He was listed as 2nd Lieutenant on 16 August 1916 and promoted to Lieutenant on 16 Feb 1918.
+He was listed as 2nd Lieutenant on 16 August 1916 and promoted to Lieutenant on 16 Feb 1918; in June 1936 he was promoted to the rank of major.

 During the Second World War Jones initiated several dummy tank operations and became an expert in visual deception techniques.
-In June 1936 he was promoted to the rank of major.
 In March or April 1941, Jones joined Dudley Clarke's 'A' Force, the department overseeing strategic deception in the Mediterranean, Middle East and African theatres.
 Jones was put in charge of visual deception operations, used to confuse the enemy as to the location and strength of Allied forces.
 During 1941 he oversaw the creation and deployment of three regiments of dummy vehicles, the designs growing steadily more elaborate under the influence of his 'A' Force colleagues and the members of the camouflage section.
 In August he was promoted to lieutenant colonel.
 Jones is described as a socialite.
 He had a wide circle of well-connected friends in Cairo, about whom he would talk at length.
 The American Colonel William H. Baumer, who met Jones in March 1943, described him as "one of those who spends his every word trying to impress with his acquaintances and lists of names".